dubmix/42-miniRT/README.md

 # MiniRT

-This 42 group project is an introduction to the beautiful and complex world of ✨ **Raytracing** ✨
+This 42 group project is an introduction to the beautiful and complex world of **Raytracing**.

 Raytracing is a widely used rendering technique in computer graphics that can simulate the behavior and reflection of light in a 3D scene, creating realistic images for use in CGI, movies, or video games for instance.